 Each year gives us the responsibility of filing our taxes and either getting a refund, or paying up.
 But while filing our taxes gets easier and easier every year with the help of technology and the internet, there’s some mistakes that we’re better off without.
-Here’s a look at five of them that should be avoided.
+Here’s a look at five of them that should be avoided when filing your tax returns.

 Failing to report your entire income is like begging for an IRS agent to visit your home and audit your finances.
 It shows you have a motive for dishonesty, and if you didn’t report that income from that one big construction job, then the IRS will think you’re hiding other income as well.